|

 the future.
 In particular, the fast growth in the number of older people, has increased

-the need for care work.
 The reconciling of work and family life requires that

-their exists a smooth running service sector.
 Families also have various possibilities for organising the

 care of small children.
 The equal use of these possibilities must be now be given more